|

 ADT -

-in a hospital information system, that maintains and updates the
+hospital information system, that maintains and updates the patient census

 HL7